ozbillwang/terraform-best-practices/README.md

 dynamodb_table = "terraform-lock"
 ```

-### Notes
+### Notes on S3

-- bucket - s3 bucket name, has to be globally unique.
+- `bucket` - s3 bucket name, has to be globally unique.
-- key - Set some meaningful names for different services and applications, such as vpc.tfstate, application_name.tfstate, etc
+- `key` - Set some meaningful names for different services and applications, such as vpc.tfstate, application_name.tfstate, etc
-- dynamodb_table - optional when you want to enable [State Locking](https://www.terraform.io/docs/state/locking.html)
+- `dynamodb_table` - optional when you want to enable [State Locking](https://www.terraform.io/docs/state/locking.html)

 After you set `config/backend-dev.conf` and `config/dev.tfvars` properly (for each environment).
 You can easily run terraform as below: